 Note that if you upload a file via smartphone OneDrive app, there is no guarantee that the default option would be “Only Me” as I have come across statements where people said such files are “shared with friends”.
 It is better to check the sharing options carefully from a tablet or even the smartphone after uploading the file.
 If you are uploading a file to a folder that has setting of “Public”, its content will acquire the sharing setting and may be visible to anyone stumbling upon the file.
 Hence, I reiterate that check the share settings after you upload the file(s).

-OneDrive says that its apps use 256 bit encryption when syncing files.
+OneDrive says that its apps use 256-bit encryption when syncing files.
 That is, if you are uploading a file to OneDrive, a secure connection is established.
 However, there is no encryption after the files are uploaded and it has a reason.
-We’ll come to it when studying feasibility of encryption on OneDrive later in this article.
+We’ll come to it when studying the feasibility of encryption on OneDrive later in this article.